chef/chef-web-docs/content/supermarket.md

 -----------------

-The following examples show how to create a simple cookbook by using the chef command that is built into ChefDK.
+The following examples show how to create a simple cookbook by using the chef command that is built into Chef Workstation.

 **Generate a chef-repo**